xCatG/CMediaPlayer/README.md

 [] Cannot play .ts from Synology DSFiles app

     [] might be that exoplayer doesn't support mpeg2-ts over pure http get?
+    [] for some reason, it works on Amazon Fire HD10+?

 # Work Log